John Fortenberry of Little Rock, died Saturday, Oct. 27, 2012.

 While carrying a full load at the University of Arkansas in 1949, John Fortenberry started his 40-year career in education in Arkansas.
 He taught two and one-half years as band director and teacher at West Fork Public Schools near Fayetteville.

 From 1951-1962 Fortenberry served in the Jonesboro Public Schools.
 He was band director at Annie Camp Junior High School, principal at Annie Camp, and served as assistant superintendent of the Jonesboro School System.
 Also, he was an instructor in the adult education program for veterans.

-Page 2 of 3 - From 1962-1979 Fortenberry was Assistant Superintendent for Curriculum and Instruction of the Little Rock Public Schools.
+From 1962-1979 Fortenberry was Assistant Superintendent for Curriculum and Instruction of the Little Rock Public Schools.
 During this time he organized and initiated numerous school programs.
 He provided the leadership for all elementary and junior high schools to be accredited by the North Central Association of Schools.
 Other programs included compensatory education, an in-service program for teachers, implementation of the middle school curriculum and the organization of self-contained elementary libraries.
 He started the educational radio program (Station KLRE) and revived the long dormant string music program in 1965.
 He coordinated the school-to-school program in Bolivia and Germany in conjunction with the U.S. State Department for 14 years.

 In 1979 Fortenberry returned to Jonesboro as Superintendent of Schools.
 During his tenure a millage was passed and plans completed for a new Annie Camp Junior High School facility.